ExploratoryEngineering/tkaq/README.md

 To configure the tkaq-app you can choose to either provide

-1. a `config.json` in the runtime folder
+1. a `config.json` in the runtime folder (see `config.example.json` for an example of a config file)
 2. add system environment variables (recommended)
 3. or rely on the the defaults.